J-bytes/PytorchTemplate/README.md

 ANY KEYWORD ARGUMENTS PASSED TO EXPERIMENT.TRAIN() WILL OVERRIDE THE DEFAULTS DEFINED IN COMPILE!

 You can therefore, for example, write a custom loss function and simply call experiment.train(criterion=my_custom_loss) to use it!

+## Future Work

+1. Add support for more tasks (object detection, etc.)
+2. Add support for huggingFace models
+3. Validate the code on more tasks,optimizers, etc
+4. Add support for more logging tools (Tensorboard, etc.)
+5. Add support for more datasets
+6. Generate a report at the end of training
+7. Set up a Project Planner